-The Age Related Expectations / Greater Depth summary at the front of each child's book provides children and staff with a clear understanding of assessment focuses.
+The school's Age-Related Expectations / Greater Depth summary provides children and staff with a clear understanding of assessment focuses.
 Each half term, the assessment sheet should be completed by class teachers and scores passed to the Headteacher for monitoring.